bennylope/django-organizations/README.rst

 To-do
 =====

-* Management command to clean orphan accounts
+* Management command to clean orphan organizations
 * Add self-registration form
 * Integrate existing registration app
-* Limit the choices for the owner in the account's admin to account users of that account
+* Limit the choices for the owner in the organization's admin to organization users of that organization
 * Consistent doc strings (formatting and content)
-* Consistent use of either "account_user" or "accountuser"
+* Consistent use of either "organization_user" or "organizationuser"
 * Redirect profile view to self (unless referrer)
 * Apply login_required decorator to 'final' view dispatch methods
-* Add signals for registering users with new accounts
+* Add signals for registering users with new organizations
-* Create an inclusion tag for rendering the list of account users
+* Create an inclusion tag for rendering the list of organization users
 * Set up registration backend
 * Set up invitation backend
-* List only accounts which the user belongs to
+* List only organizations which the user belongs to

 * Add messages (person invited, or invitation sent, log in after registering)
 * Conditional messages, based on setting